-Multicultural Student Services assists traditionally under-represented students achieve academic success through counseling and programming activities.
+Multicultural Student Services assists traditionally underrepresented students achieve academic success through programs and programming activities.
 Our programs facilitate student success by fostering and sustaining an inclusive campus community.
 Our goal is to develop programs and resources that promote multicultural and social justice awareness, education and appreciation for diversity.
 We support a welcoming, safe and constructive environment for all students.